 The Exclusionary Rule Is A Policy

 Imagine a scenario where police, eager to solve a crime, barge into your home without a warrant, rummage through your belongings, and find incriminating evidence.
-Would that evidence be admissible in court?
-What if they coerced a confession out of you through threats and intimidation?
+Day to day, would that evidence be admissible in court?
+Worth adding: what if they coerced a confession out of you through threats and intimidation?
 Should that confession be used against you?

 Main Subheading